Azure/RGCOPY/rgcopy-docu.md

 # RGCOPY documentation
-**Version: 0.9.40<BR>December 2022**
+**Version: 0.9.54<BR>October 2023**
 ***

 ### Introduction

 RGCOPY (**R**esource **G**roup **COPY**) is a tool that copies the most important resources of an Azure resource group (**source RG**) to a new resource group (**target RG**).
 It can copy a whole landscape consisting of many servers within a single Azure resource group to a new resource group.
 The target RG might be in a different region, subscription or tenant.
 RGCOPY has been tested on **Windows**, **Linux** and in **Azure Cloud Shell**.
 It should run on **MacOS**, too.

 RGCOPY has been developed for copying an SAP landscape and testing Azure with SAP workload.
-Therefore, it [supports](./rgcopy-docu.md#Supported-Azure-Resources) the most important Azure resources needed for SAP, as virtual machines, managed disks and Load Balancers.
+Therefore, it **[supports](./rgcopy-docu.md#Supported-Azure-Resources)** the most important Azure resources needed for SAP, as virtual machines, managed disks and Load Balancers.
 However, you can use RGCOPY also for other workloads.

+RGCOPY has different operation modes.
+By default, RGCOPY is running in Copy Mode.
+- In **[Copy Mode](./rgcopy-docu.md#Workflow)**, an BICEP or ARM template is exported from the source RG, modified and deployed in the target RG.
+Disks are copied using snapshots (and BLOBs when copying to a different region or subscription).
+You can change several [resource properties](./rgcopy-docu.md#Resource-Configuration-Parameters) in the target RG:
+    - Changing **VM size**, disk performance tier, disk bursting, disk caching, Write Accelerator, Accelerated Networking
+    - Adding, removing, and changing [availability](./rgcopy-docu.md#Parameters-for-Availability) configuration: **Proximity Placement Groups**, **Availability Sets**, **Availability Zones**, and **VM Scale Sets**
+    - Converting **disk SKUs** `Premium_LRS`, `StandardSSD_LRS`, `Standard_LRS`, `Premium_ZRS`, `StandardSSD_ZRS`, `UltraSSD_LRS` and `PremiumV2_LRS` using (incremental) **snapshots**, snapshot copy and **BLOB copy**.
+Changing the logical sector size is not possible.
+    - Converting disks to [NetApp Volumes](./rgcopy-docu.md#NetApp-Volumes-and-Ultra-SSD-Disks) and vice versa using **file copy**
+- In **[Clone Mode](./rgcopy-docu.md#Clone-Mode)**, a VM is cloned within the same resource group.
+This can be used for adding application servers
+- In **[Merge Mode](./rgcopy-docu.md#Merge-Mode)**, a VM is merged into a different resource group.
+This can be used for copying a jump box to a different resource group.
+- In **[Archive Mode](./rgcopy-docu.md#Archive-Mode)**, a backup of all disks to cost-effective BLOB storage is created in an storage account of the target RG.
+A BICEP/ARM template that contains the resources of the source RG is also stored in the BLOB storage.
+In this mode, no other resource is deployed in the target RG.
+- In **[Update Mode](./rgcopy-docu.md#Update-Mode)**, you can change resource properties in the source RG, for example VM size, disk performance tier, disk bursting, disk caching, Write Accelerator, Accelerated Networking.
+For saving costs of unused resource groups, RGCOPY can do the following:
+    - Changing disk SKU to 'Standard_LRS' (if the source disk has a logical sector size of 512 byte)
+    - Deletion of an Azure Bastion including subnet and IP Address (or creation of a Bastion)
+    - Deletion of all snapshots in the source RG
+    - Stopping all VMs in the source RG
+    - Changing NetApp service level to 'Standard' (or any other service level)

 >  :memo: **Note:** I'm frequently asked by SAP customers whether it's a good idea to use RGCOPY for moving their SAP landscape to a different region.
 The answer is: **it depends**.
 Actually, we are using RGCOPY for moving our SAP test landscapes.
 However, one should consider the following: <ul><li>RGCOPY performs a *copy*, not a *move*.
 Therefore, the SAP license becomes invalid.
 RGCOPY is not an SAP deployment tool.
 It just copies Azure resources.
 It does not change anything inside the VMs like changing the server name at the OS level or applying SAP license keys. </li><li> RGCOPY copies resources of a single Azure Resource Group.
 By default, it also copies the virtual network (to a new virtual network).
 Therefore, you cannot simply copy a landscape that is distributed over different resource groups and networks.</li><li> The resource types that are supported by RGCOPY is limited.
-Unsupported resources are not copied.
-RGCOPY can only copy resource groups that have less than 200 resources (This is a limitation of the Az cmdlet `Export-AzResourceGroup`, not of RGCOPY). </li><li> The downtime of a productive system would be quite huge because BLOB copy to a different region might take a whole day.
+Unsupported resources are not copied.</li><li> The downtime of a productive system would be quite huge because BLOB copy to a different region might take a whole day.
 If you just want to make a copy from production to a test system then downtime is very short: You just need to stop your productive servers for creating the disk snapshots.</li><li> Since it is a *copy* you might simply try RGCOPY.
 First of all, you should start RGCOPY with the parameter `simulate`.
-Hereby, you can detect possible issues: In the log file of RGCOPY you can see all unsupported resources.
-Furthermore, RGCOPY checks whether the used VM sizes are available in the target region and zone for your subscription.
+Hereby, you can detect possible issues: RGCOPY checks whether the used VM sizes are available in the target region and zone for your subscription.
 Furthermore, you can see whether the subscription quota (of VM families, total CPUs and disks) is sufficient. </li><li> You might use RGCOPY just for copying all disks (in parallel).
-For this, use the RGCOPY parameter switch `justCopyDisks`</li><li> Be aware, that RGCOPY has been developed and is maintained by a single person.
+For this, use the RGCOPY parameter `justCopyDisks`</li><li> Be aware, that RGCOPY has been developed and is maintained by a single person.
 It is an open source tool, not an official Microsoft product.
 You can report bugs using GitHub Issues but you will not get help from Microsoft Product Support.

-RGCOPY has 3 different operation modes.
-By default, RGCOPY is running in Copy Mode.

-- In **[Copy Mode](./rgcopy-docu.md#Workflow)**, an ARM template is exported from the source RG, modified and deployed on the target RG.
-Hereby, you can change several [resource properties](./rgcopy-docu.md#Resource-Configuration-Parameters) in the target RG:
-    - Changing VM size, disk SKU, disk performance tier, disk bursting, disk caching, Write Accelerator, Accelerated Networking
-    - Adding, removing, and changing [availability](./rgcopy-docu.md#Parameters-for-Availability) configuration: Proximity Placement Groups, Availability Sets, Availability Zones, and VM Scale Sets
-    - Converting disks to [NetApp Volumes](./rgcopy-docu.md#NetApp-Volumes-and-Ultra-SSD-Disks) and vice versa (on Linux VMs)
-    - Converting [Ultra SSD disks](./rgcopy-docu.md#NetApp-Volumes-and-Ultra-SSD-Disks) to Premium SSD disks and vice versa (on Linux VMs)
-    - [Merging](./rgcopy-docu.md#Merging-and-Cloning-VMs) single VMs into an existing subnet (target RG already exists)
-    - [Cloning](./rgcopy-docu.md#Merging-and-Cloning-VMs) a VM inside a resource group (target RG = source RG)

-- In **[Archive Mode](./rgcopy-docu.md#Archive-Mode)**, a backup of all disks to cost-effective BLOB storage is created in an storage account of the target RG.
-An ARM template that contains the resources of the source RG is also stored in the BLOB storage.
-In this mode, no other resource is deployed in the target RG.

-- In **[Update Mode](./rgcopy-docu.md#Update-Mode)**, you can change resource properties in the source RG, for example VM size, disk performance tier, disk bursting, disk caching, Write Accelerator, Accelerated Networking.
-For saving costs of unused resource groups, RGCOPY can do the following:
-    - Changing disk SKU to 'Standard_LRS' (or any other SKU except for 'UltraSSD_LRS')
-    - Deletion of an Azure Bastion including subnet and IP Address (or creation of a Bastion)
-    - Deletion of all snapshots in the source RG
-    - Stopping all VMs in the source RG
-    - Changing NetApp service level to 'Standard' (or any other service level)

 This documentation is also available using the following command: